grgbr/stroll/sphinx/api.rst

 Message
 =======

-When compiled with the :c:macro:`CONFIG_STROLL_MESSAGE` build configuration option enabled, the Stroll_ library provides support for :c:struct:`stroll_msg` message iterator.
+When compiled with the :c:macro:`CONFIG_STROLL_MSG` build configuration option enabled, the Stroll_ library provides support for :c:struct:`stroll_msg` buffered message iterator.

-This framework ease the push and pull data from buffer.
+This framework provides helpers to ease the production to and the consumption from arbitrary fixed sized contiguous data memory blocks.

 The following manipulations are available: